 If your organization isn’t compliant, or if you’re not sure whether you’re meeting required standards, Lifemark is well equipped and experienced in assessing and making ergonomic and healthcare modifications for clients across Canada with a goal of making employees’ lives healthier and more productive.
 Because Workplace Ergonomics is a part of Lifemark’s integrated employer health services, it is complementary to our other offerings.

 We approach workplace ergonomics by starting with an on-site assessment of an employee at his or her workstation.
 Once complete, our specialist technicians complete the assessor’s recommendations.
 Where assistance is required, coordinate follow up appointments to install all necessary equipment to help the employee achieve workflow efficiency in a safe and healthy manner.
 For those employees with injuries that require home office modifications, our specialists can design, deliver, and install all equipment.
+Workplace ergonomics services are also available through Virtual Care.

 In order to provide the right level of customized service for our clients, we offer four tiers of Workplace Ergonomics solutions: